PlaidCloud/docs/docs/source/plaidcloud/document/temporary_storage.rst

 |STS Workspace Select|

-To add new files to a shared temporary storage location, follow the below
+To add new files to a shared temporary storage location, follow the instructions below:
-instructions:

 1) Select the "Temp Share" menu along the top of the main **Document** page
 2) Click "Workspace Temp Share"